startino/congent/README.md

 "Who is Scrooge, and what are his main relationships?"
 ```

-## Running Neo4j
+## Neo4j

-Make sure docker is running.
+- Make sure docker is running.
+- Place the 7 CSV files with "final" into the `neo4j_db/import` folder.
+- Username is `neo4j`, password is `hot-potatoes-124`.

 Run the follwing command from the root of the project: "congent"
 ```bash
 docker compose up
 ```